Serengeti Sunglasses - Image Source: Serengeti Europe

 Find out more about our Lens Colours »

 Whichever (safe!) colour lenses you opt for, tint density is another important consideration.
-Tint density is rated on a class scale of 0-4, and is the most important factor for determining how much light is able to reach the wearer’s eyes.
+Tint density is rated on a class scale of 0 (clear) to 4 (very dark), and is the most important factor for determining how much light is able to reach the wearer’s eyes.
 Two similar pairs of sunglasses with grey lenses, for example, won’t block the same level of light should they have different density ratings.

 By law, all sunglasses need to be marked with their applicable density number.
-The chart below explains the uses each density class is suitable for:
+The chart below illustrates the best use for each level of tint density:

 Class 0 (clear)

 Suitable for day or night time driving.